 Take a nod from Vanderpump Rules’ SUR restaurant and serve their famous Goat Cheese Balls.
 Cast member Stassi Schroeder continued to order them long after her time as a “SURver” was over.
 You know when the staff likes a dish at a restaurant, it’s got to be good.

-While the exact recipe from the SUR kitchen has never been revealed, former waitress, Kristen Doute published her version in People Magazine.
+SUR never released the recipe, but former waitress Kristen Doute published her version in People Magazine.
 You can make the sauce and form the cheese a day or two before and then fry them right before party time.
 This vegetarian appetizer will be a hit at any party.

 Shahs of Sunset Persian Appetizer Platter

 One of the many charms of Shahs of Sunset is how it showcases the real relationships of the cast.
-When you see them visiting each other they always put out these amazing spreads.
+When you see them visiting each other, they always put out these fantastic spreads.

-This recipe from Unicorns in the Kitchen is beautifully presented and can easily be made in advance from ingredients found in most grocery stores.
+This recipe from Unicorns in the Kitchen is beautiful and easily made in advance from ingredients found in most grocery stores.
 It’s perfect for your guests to snack on all night long.

 Beer Cheese Dip with Pretzels

-When Vanderpump Rules’ Britney Cartwright arrived in LA from Kentucky she brought with her more than just belongings.
+When Vanderpump Rules’ Britney Cartwright arrived in LA from Kentucky, she brought with her more than just belongings.
 She came with the recipe for her Mamaw’s Beer Cheese.
 This spread can be found almost everywhere in Kentucky but not too many other places.
-Cartwright was frequently seen making it and her cast members ate it right up.
+Cartwright frequently makes it, and her cast members eat it right up.
 It was so well-received that she and her husband, Jax Taylor, started a company around it.

-We haven’t heard about an official launch of Mamaw’s Beer Cheese yet, but don’t worry it is very easy to make your own.
+We haven’t heard about an official launch of Mamaw’s Beer Cheese yet; but don’t worry it is easy to make your own.
 This recipe is delicious.

 It’s Not About The Pasta Meatball Shells